 As a resident of Madison County, Mississippi, you are among our state's most affluent citizens and just around the corner from the office of Robertson + Easterling.

-Judges Jerry Mason and Larry Primeaux are two of the best in the Mississippi Chancery Court system.
+Judges Charlie Smith and Larry Primeaux are two of the best in the Mississippi Chancery Court system.
 They allow lawyers to try their cases, and will render insightful, multipage opinions in support of what they deem to be equitable.

 The home of William Faulkner, Ole Miss and too many lawyers.
 Oxford has an art, music and literature scene which is the reason people from all over the world are educated at the University and then decide to come back for good.